-The Naval Historical Foundation runs a thriving book reviews program, with reviews published electronically under Naval History Book Reviews.
-For those interested in learning more, here is the how the process works.
-Members of the Naval Historical Foundation are eligible to write reviews, and should contact us to begin participating.
+The Naval Historical Foundation runs a thriving book review program.
+Members of the Naval Historical Foundation are eligible to write reviews and should contact us if they wish to participate.

 Reviewing a Book

 We regularly receive review copies of new publications about naval history from publishers around the world.
+Additionally, we encourage NHF members who have published books to provide us with a review copy.
 The copies are provided to us gratis, with the intention of spurring reviews and informed dialogue about the book.
-Additionally, we encourage NHF members who have published books to provide us a review copy.
-Each month, we publish a new edition of Naval History Book Reviews, including a list of books available to review.
-Potential reviewers may contact Dr. Dave Winkler at firstname.lastname@example.org with requests to review a book.
-Books are sent out within 3 days of requests to review being made, and the reviewer is allowed to keep the book for their own collection.
-Draft reviews are submitted to NHF for an initial read, and comments are returned to the reviewer, working collaboratively towards a final, completed review.
+Potential reviewers should contact Mr. Tyler Robinson at email@example.com with requests to review a book.
+Books are sent out within three days, and the reviewer is allowed to keep the book for his or her own collection.
+Draft reviews are submitted to NHF and edited for content, length, and clarity.

 Publishing the Reviews

+All reviews are edited and approved by our staff.
 The Naval Historical Foundation reserves the right to not publish reviews which we believe do not meet our guidelines.
-All reviews are approved by our Program Director,, Digital Historian and Executive Director.

 Guidelines for Reviewers

-A good book review takes craftsmanship, and is more than a second grade book report.
+A good book review takes craftsmanship.
 A reviewer has a responsibility to be objective and to provide good analysis of the work.
-One of the the first things to look at are the bibliography, citations, and index.
-If one of those is weak or non-existent, this is a potential red flag that should be noted and is usually mentioned in the review.
-While reading the book from cover to cover, determine if the material is new or a synthesis building on the works of others.
-If this book does build on or differs from the work of others, it is well worth noting those works in the review.
 How does this book fill a void in our understanding of naval history?
 How well is the narrative written?
 Does the author get bogged down with techno-jargon?
-Finally, a word or two about the author’s background should be noted.
-You may want to Google him/her to see what else he/she has written and how those books were reviewed.
-Many of our reviewers have every taken the opportunity to converse with the author to gain insights about the quality of research and motivation behind the writing.
-For our purposes, we are looking for 400-800 word reviews.
+Is the material new or a synthesis that builds on the work of others?
+If it builds on (or differs from) other works, note that in the review.
+Look at the bibliography, citations, and index — if one of those is weak or non-existent, mention that as well.
+Finally, a word or two about the author’s background should be noted — what else he/she has written and how those books were reviewed.
+Many of our reviewers have even taken the opportunity to talk with the author to gain insights about the quality of research and motivation behind the writing.
+Lastly, for our purposes, we are looking for 500-1,000 words.